John A. Logan: Published books

 Logan was the author of two books on the Civil War.
 In The Great Conspiracy: Its Origin and History (1886), he sought to demonstrate that secession and the Civil War were the result of a long-contemplated "conspiracy" to which various Southern politicians had been party since the Nullification Crisis; he also vindicated the pre-war political positions of Stephen A. Douglas and himself.
 He also wrote The Volunteer Soldier of America (1887).
 His son, John Alexander Logan Jr., was also an army officer and posthumously received the Medal of Honor for actions during the Philippine–American War.
 His brother-in-law, Cyrus Thomas, participated in the Hayden Geological Survey of 1871.

-Logan was also a member of the Military Order of the Loyal Legion of the United States - a military society which was composed of officers who had served in the Union armed forces during the American Civil War.
+Logan was also a member of the Sons of the American Revolution and the Military Order of the Loyal Legion of the United States - a military society which was composed of officers who had served in the Union armed forces during the American Civil War.